chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 Defining your own policies is a straightforward process; however, it must be done from the command line.

 As an example, let's say you, the admin, want to delegate a portion of your tasks to a colleague, but without granting them full admin access.
-In this case, you could create a policy called `Team Managers`, which grants its members some--but not all--administrative privileges.
+In this case, you could create a policy called `Team Devops Managers`, which grants its members some--but not all--administrative privileges.
 Create a JSON file in the editor of your choice.
 Following JSON syntax, begin with the name property.
 (For this example's complete JSON, see the end of this section.)